Ukraine crisis: Timeline

 The separatists in the predominantly Russian-speaking east were enraged by the overthrow of elected pro-Russian President Viktor Yanukovych, who fled Ukraine after weeks of protests against his decision not to sign an Association Agreement with the European Union.

-Here is a timeline of events in the most dangerous conflict to grip Europe since the wars in the former Yugoslavia.August 2014
+Here is a timeline of events in the most dangerous conflict to grip Europe since the wars in the former Yugoslavia.September 2014

 27-28 August: Rebels open up a new front, capturing the town of Novoazovsk on the Sea of Azov, a few miles inside the Russian border.
 Ukrainian President Petro Poroshenko accuses Russia of moving troops into Ukraine.
 Rebel leader Alexander Zakharchenko says there are 3-4,000 Russian civilians in their ranks, including many soldiers on leave.